rubin-dp0/dp1-sci-prep-seminars/solar-system/TNOs.md

 **Targeted learning level:** Intermediate

+Credit: Based on tutorials developed by the Rubin Community Science team, in particular DP0.3 portal tutorial 03 originally authored by Greg Madejski and Melissa Graham.
+Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 ## Introduction

 This demo shows how to identify and explore a population of transneptunian objects (TNOs) in the simulated DP0.3 catalogs.